-Schools and divisions are responsible for approving any sponsorship requests that help to facilitate recruitment and retention needs.
-In most cases, a department will initiate a sponsorship request by seeking the approval of a school Dean (or division Vice President) to seek permanent residence on behalf of an individual employee.
-Requests from any individual employee will not be considered without the support of the employee's department and school / division.
+Schools are required to approve any sponsorship requests.
+Sponsorship should be intended to facilitate important recruitment and retention staffing needs.
+In most cases, a department will begin by seeking the approval of a school Dean (or division Vice President) to offer permanent residence sponsorship to an individual employee.
+Requests from individual employees, even with department approval, will not be considered without the approval of the appropriate Dean or Vice President.

-University sponsorship is restricted to full-time employees hired to permanent (i.e., continuously renewed) teaching, research or other positions for which sponsorship is needed to meet critical staffing needs and recruitment priorities (see below).
-These restrictions are based in federal regulations which limit employer-sponsored options to full-time, permanent employees.
+University sponsorship is restricted to full-time employees hired to permanent (i.e., continuously renewed) teaching, research or other positions for which there are critical staffing needs and recruitment priorities (see below).
+These restrictions are based in federal regulations which limit employer-sponsored permanent residence options to full-time, permanent employees.

-The department is expected to maintain any sponsored employee in the sponsored employment position for at least three years into the future once the sponsorship process has been initiated.
+The school / division is expected to maintain any sponsored employee in the sponsored employment position for at least three years into the future once the sponsorship process has been initiated.

-The department is responsible for identifying a department manager who will be responsible for coordinating the sponsorship process under the guidance of a University-approved immigration attorney.
+The sponsoring department is responsible for identifying a department manager who will be responsible for coordinating the sponsorship process under the guidance of a University-approved immigration attorney and the International Center.

-The department is required to have financial resources available to meet any legal and recruitment costs (including attorney fees, US government filing fees, and other related expenses) that Tufts, as the employer, is required to cover.
+The sponsoring school is required to have financial resources available to meet any legal and recruitment costs (including attorney fees, US government filing fees, and other related expenses) that Tufts, as the employer, is required to cover.

-Prior to offering permanent residence sponsorship to an individual employee, the interested department should arrange a consultation with an International Center staff member to discuss sponsorship procedures, estimated costs and timelines.
+Prior to offering permanent residence sponsorship to an individual employee, the interested department should arrange a consultation with an International Center contact (indicated below) to discuss sponsorship procedures, estimated costs and timelines.

 International Center Contact